 5 Steps to Raising Optimistic Children

+Children with optimistic thinking skills are better able to interpret failure, have a stronger sense of personal mastery and are better able to bounce back when things go wrong in their lives.
 Because you are a major contributor to the thinking styles of your children’s developing minds, it is important to adhere to the following five steps to ensure healthy mental habits in your children.

-Learn to think optimistically yourself.
+Step 1: Learn to think optimistically yourself.
 What children see and hear indirectly from you as you lead your life and interact with others influences them much more than what you try to ‘teach’ them.
 You can model optimism for your child by incorporating optimistic mental skills into your own way of thinking.
 This is not easy and does not occur over night.
 But with practice, almost everyone can learn to think differently about life’s events.

-Teach your child that there is a connection between how they think and how they feel.
+Step 2: Teach your child that there is a connection between how they think and how they feel.
 You can do this most easily by saying aloud how your own thoughts about adversity create negative feelings in you.

 For example, if you are driving your child to school and a driver cuts you off, verbalize the link between your thoughts and feelings by saying something like “I wonder why I’m feeling so angry; I guess I was saying to myself: ‘Now I’m going to be late because the guy in front of me is going so darn slow.
 If he is going to drive like that he shouldn’t drive during rush hour.
 How rude.’”

-Create a game called ‘thought catching.’
+Step 3: Create a game called ‘thought catching.’
 This helps your child learn to identify the thoughts that flit across his or her mind at the times they feel worst.
 These thoughts, although barely noticeable, greatly affect mood and behavior.
 For instance, if your child received a poor grade, ask: “When you got your grade, what did you say to yourself?”

-Teach your child how to evaluate automatic thoughts.
+Step 4: Teach your child how to evaluate automatic thoughts.
 This means acknowledging that the things you say to yourself are not necessarily accurate.

 For instance, after receiving the poor grade your child may be telling himself he is a failure, he is not as smart as other kids; he will never be able to succeed in school, etc. Many of these self-statements may not be accurate, but they are ‘automatic’ in that situation.

-Instruct your child on how to generate more accurate explanations (to themselves) when bad things happen and use them to challenge your child’s automatic but inaccurate thoughts.
+Step 5: Instruct your child on how to generate more accurate explanations (to themselves) when bad things happen and use them to challenge your child’s automatic but inaccurate thoughts.
 Part of this process involves looking for evidence to the contrary (good grades in the past, success in other life areas, etc).

 Another skill to teach your child to help him or her think optimistically is to ‘decatastrophize’ the situation – that is – help your child see that the bad event may not be as bad or will not have the adverse consequences imagined.
 Few things in life are as devastating as we fear, yet we blow them up in our minds.

-You can influence the thinking styles of your children by modeling the principals of optimistic thinking
+You can influence the thinking styles of your children by modeling the principals of optimistic thinking.

 No comments: